 Let's start by focusing on a few basic fundamentals, including sportsbooks, oddsmakers and how lines are set.

 The most common way of placing a bet is through a sportsbook, popularly referred to as a "book" or simply "the house."
 These are the facilities that accept bets and give out money.

 The first is a physical place like the South Point in Las Vegas, where you walk up to the cashier, known as "the window" and place your bet in person.
 Physical sportsbooks are usually located inside or next to a casino.
 They are considered a sports bettor's paradise because they are filled with wall-to-wall big screen televisions showing dozens of games that bettors can watch and root for their bets, also known as a "sweating a game."

 The second type of sportsbook is located online.
 Once you create an account with the online sportsbook, you can place your bets through a computer, tablet or a mobile app.
 Mobile apps have become increasingly popular in recent years due to the immediacy and convenience.

 Physical sportsbooks employ a vast staff of employees to make the operation run smoothly.
-This including cashiers, known as ticket writers, supervisors, accountants, risk managers, security officers, betting analysts and technicians.
+This including cashiers (known as ticket writers), supervisors, accountants, risk managers, security officers, betting analysts and technicians.
 But the most important person at a sportsbook is the head oddsmaker.
-The oddsmaker is the smartest person at the sportsbook.
 They are math experts with unparalleled betting knowledge and decades of experience in the industry.
-They know betting and money like the backs of their hands.
+They know betting and money like the back of their hands.